cyprieng/cyprien.io/src/pages/lists/softwares.md

 title: "My favorite softwares and services"
 ---

-Here's a list of softwares and services I appreciate.
+Here's a list of softwares and services I use and appreciate.

 - [Cursor](https://cursor.sh/) currently testing this as my main text editor
 - [Alacritty](https://alacritty.org/) as my terminal
+- [Rectangle](https://rectangleapp.com) clearly no idea how you can use a mac without this

 <br />